- Water established trees and shrubs with overhead sprinklers.

 During periods of consistent rainfall, a well-sited and well-established tree or shrub will need little additional water.
-But during long periods without rainfall, established trees and shrubs can decline or die without timely irrigation.
+But during long periods without rainfall, established trees and shrubs can suffer or die without timely irrigation.

-As drought becomes more common in Minnesota, you may need to water your trees and shrubs more often to ensure the health and survival of these long-lived plants.
+During periods of drought, you may need to water your trees and shrubs more often to ensure the health and survival of these long-lived plants.

 How woody plants use water